Emir1Kaan/Sally-vs-Green-Game/README.md

 - An "engine" file made by me with using JavaScript.
 - A "game" file made by me with using JavaScript.
-- "Sally", "Green" and "Tile" objects' images are made by me.
+- "Sally", "Green" and "Tile" objects' images are made by me and my friend.

 ## First things you should know